nt246/NTRES6940-data-science/analysis/lesson7-ggplot-part2.md

 * Use different geometric objects and aesthetics to explore various plot types in `ggplot`
 * Chain together steps for data wrangling (`dplyr`) and plotting `ggplot`

-Good coding practices were also listed for this class, but we'll cover that on Wednesday instead.
+Good coding practices were also listed for this class, but we'll cover that later.

 <br>